n0-clip/deerloot/README.md

 0.2.0

 ## Description
-This is a Python-based tool for searching items in an XML file and displaying their associated locations based on tier values.
+This is a Python-based tool for use with the DayZ map "Deer Isle" for searching items in an XML file and displaying their associated locations based on tier values.
 The tool supports case-insensitive and partial term searching.
 When multiple matches are found, the tool provides a numbered list for users to select the item they are interested in.

 ## Usage
 1. Ensure you have Python installed on your system.